siloimwald/Fovea/readme.md

 - more general instancing support through transformation matrices
 - cylinders and disks, because why not
 - slightly more fancy BVH, IIRC based on the (also excellent) [PBR Book](https://pbr-book.org/), using a SAH approach with binning
+- Bounding box intersection with SSE Instructions, might not be the best, but it is faster than the regular method
 - triangle (mesh) support, either as standalone triangles or as a mesh
-- added a json scene file parser, does not yet cover all capabilities
+- a json scene file parser

 With dotnet 8 sdk installed, run either one of the contained scene files or look at the parameters (which basically override scene settings related to render speed and image sized)
 - `dotnet run --project .\Fovea.CmdLine\ -c Release -- --help`
 - `dotnet run --project .\Fovea.CmdLine\ -c Release -- -s .\scenes\finalSceneBookOne.json` (or any other scene file)

+There is also a scene writer, which allows you to write out programmatically generated scenes into json.
+See `Fovea.SceneWriter` directory.

 Fancy picture time (still from book 3 iteration)